Agiled is an all-in-one business management platform that combines many different features from CRM and HRM to finances and project management.

 Turns out that a cheap price actually doesn’t go hand in hand with quality.
 At least in the case of Agiled.

 We think that a good conclusion to this article has actually been written by one of Agiled users, who left an insightful review on G2.

 What they said is that they believe that Agiled is a jack of all trades, but a master of none in its current state.
 And we wholeheartedly agree with that statement.

 Agiled proved to have a lot of room for improvement in many areas of its software, despite offering many different features.
 We were a little disappointed when testing it out, because it does have great potential.
 So if you don’t mind stumbling upon the flaws here and there, taking your time to learn this big software, and want to have this many features in one place, you may be in for a treat considering its low prices.

 You’ll get a very professional-looking client portal that lets you create and sell services online with ease.
-You’ll also be able to communicate with your clients and your team in the best fashion, while also managing your quotes, invoices, and payment reminders.
+You’ll also be able to communicate with your clients and your team in the best fashion, while also managing your quotes, invoices, subscriptions, and payment reminders.
 On top of that, Zendo gives you unlimited contacts and client requests.

 And remember that you can always test out both tools and then make your decision!
-It won’t cost you a thing, because both Agiled and Zendo are free to use on the basic plans.
+It won’t cost you a thing, because both Agiled and Zendo are free to use on their basic plans.